-I’ve also had a slight nervous breakdown of my own this week because of a poor customer experience but I don’t think that my reaction had any positive effects whatsoever.
-This got me thinking that surely we can improve our own customer service experience by being better customers ourselves.
+The incident in Santa’s grotto has got me thinking that surely we can improve our own customer service experience by being better customers ourselves.
 In the case of elf abuse, it was clearly a frustrating and upsetting situation but was there really any need to react in this way?
 Whatever happened to Christmas spirit, as we know it?

 So here they are: 5 ways to keep that Christmas spirit, save our sanity and be a better customer this Christmas!

 Remember to smile and say hello, please and thank you